zeroluck/docs/sources/admin-guide/deployment/centos.md

 Please see our [Cloud Deployment FAQ](../../faq/cloud-faq.md) for cloud specific notes and our [Troubleshooting FAQ](../../faq/troubleshooting.md) for solutions to common issues.
-In addition, you can browse our [support site](https://support.gluu.org) for solutions to many common problems.
+In addition, you can browse our [support site](https://support.gluu.org) for solutions to common problems we know about.